Frequently asked questions

-Sale Ezy, offers all vendors the opportunity to list their property until sold.
-Vendors can take advantage of our unique Auction platform that puts power back in their hands, and our 'Best Offer' platform that can be used until the property is sold.
+Sale Ezy, offers all selling users (agents or property owners) the opportunity to list a property until sold.
+Agents and owners can take advantage of our unique online Auction platform, and our 'Best Offer' platform that can be used until the property is sold.

-After an auction, ‘Best offer’ continues displaying the property and allows potential buyers to submit offers for your consideration, with contracts sent to both parties upon acceptance of an offer.
-You can leave your property on ‘Best offer’ for as long as you choose, and you can also select to try 'Best Offer' prior to the auction start date (in fact, we'd recommend it!).
+After an auction, ‘Best offer’ continues displaying the property and allows potential buyers to submit offers for consideration, with contracts sent to all parties upon acceptance of an offer.
+You can leave a property on ‘Best offer’ for as long as you choose, and you can also select to try 'Best Offer' prior to the auction start date (in fact, we'd recommend it!).

-A successful sale comes down to a lot of factors – ensuring an accurate and competitive price (which is why we ask you get an independent valuation), a robust marketing process (you have two advertising packages to choose from) and a simple sales process (that’s where our platform comes in).
-We want to ensure all our vendors successfully sell their homes, and our bidders find the perfect property, so we are here to help as much or as little as you require.Ask a Question
+A successful sale comes down to a lot of factors – ensuring an accurate and competitive price (which is why we ask you get an independent valuation or provide comparisons), a robust marketing process, and a simple sales process (that’s where our platform comes in).
+We want to ensure all agents and owners successfully sell listed properties, and our bidders find the perfect property, so we are here to help as much or as little as you require.Ask a Question

 Why can’t I take my own photos and videos?

 You can!
 You have complete control of your auction and sales process.
-We understand some people want to save money wherever they can, but we do encourage you to consider the costs and the benefits of certain decisions.
-For example, a photographer may cost you a couple of hundred dollars, but may present your property so well that you make thousands extra at auction.
+We understand some people want to save money wherever they can, and agents may have experience in photography, but we do encourage you to consider the costs and the benefits of all decisions.
+For example, a photographer may you a couple of hundred dollars, but may present the property so well that you make thousands extra at auction.